Fog-Development/info.nuke.family/docs/new-nuker/revive-guide.md

 charge fails at _60%_ but also have a hard limit of where you will not make any more attempts, (I use _40-50%_ for this marker).

-Revives through Discord requests are charged at **1m or a Xanax** also.
+Revives through Discord requests are charged at **1.8m or 2 xanax** also.

 Those under contracts will not need to pay individuals and this will be collected at a faction level and paid out to you by your faction